-What is a Standard Carrier Alpha Code (SCAC)?
+What is a SCAC Code (Standard Carrier Alpha Code)?

-A SCAC is a unique two-to-four-letter code assigned to transportation companies by the National Motor Freight Traffic Association (NMFTA).
+A Standard Carrier Alpha Code, also known as a SCAC or SCAC Code, is a unique two-to-four-letter code the National Motor Freight Traffic Association (NMFTA) assigns to transportation companies.

 Who Needs a SCAC Code?